-Resource 1 - Page 5 or Click here to download it as a PDF What is Positive Behavioural Support? ?
-This will help you understand what PBS is and offers links to other sources of What is information to develop your knowledge.
-PBS?
+What is Positive Behavioural Support?

+This will help you understand what PBS is and offers links to other sources of information to develop your knowledge.

-Resource 2 - Page 6 or Click here to download it as a PDF What should Positive Behavioural Support look like?
+What should Positive Behavioural Support look like?

 This will help you learn more about PBS and what you might see in a PBS service/school.
 It will tell you what people should be doing to support your relative and things you can ask to have a look at.
 For example, a behaviour support plan.

-Resource 3 - Page 22 or Click here to download it as a PDF Questions to ask to check whether Positive Behavioural Support is being used well This will provide you with some questions to ask of a professional or service about the quality of PBS being offered.
+Questions to ask to check whether Positive Behavioural Support is being used well

+This will provide you with some questions to ask of a professional or service about the quality of PBS being offered.
 This might be helpful if you are choosing a provider or as a way of preparing for an assessment of your relatives's needs.